Canon PRO-200 printer review

 The jump from PRO-100 to PRO-200 is one of the biggest jumps in usability I’ve seen in a few years.
 That said, if you have a working PRO-100 and are happy with using it and the results, there is no pressing need to upgrade.
 The new ‘ChromaLife 100+’ inks are similar to the PRO-100 and whilst print quality differences likely exist, they won’t be that obvious to most people.
 The PRO-100 was sold incredibly cheaply in some countries, and that won’t happen any time soon for the PRO-200

-Do feel free to email me at Northlight, or via the comments on the PRO-200 video when it’s up
+Do feel free to email me at Northlight, or via the comments on the PRO-200 video.

 I’ve related articles that may be of interest.